Pompeo welcomes agreement for U.N. Libya talks, urges speedy ceasefire process

 “It’s time ... for all Libyans and all sides to act so that neither Russia or any other country can interfere in Libya’s sovereignty for its own game,” Pompeo said.

+U.S. President Donald Trump spoke to Egyptian President Abdel Fattah al-Sisi on Wednesday and praised his efforts to promote political reconciliation in Libya, the White House said.

+The two leaders discussed ways to resume the U.N. ceasefire talks and the departure of all foreign forces from Libya.

-Turkish President Tayyip Erdogan and U.S. President Donald Trump discussed Libya in a call on Monday.
-Erdogan said the two agreed on “some issues” on Libya.
+Trump also discussed Libya in a call on Monday with Turkish President Tayyip Erdogan, who said the two agreed on “some issues.”

-Egypt has also called for a ceasefire starting on Monday, as part of a wider political initiative which was welcomed by Russia and the UAE.
+Egypt has also called for a ceasefire starting on Monday, as part of a wider political initiative, which was welcomed by Russia and the UAE.
 Turkey dismissed it as an attempt to save Haftar following the losses he suffered on the battlefield.

-Reporting by Humeyra Pamuk; editing by Jonathan Oatis
+Reporting by Humeyra Pamuk; Editing by Jonathan Oatis and Peter Cooney